g200kg/WAAPISim/readme.md

 WAAPISim is still not completed.
 It is tentative and partial implementation.

-* Channels in each nodes should be 1 (mono) or 2(stereo)
+* Number of channels in each nodes should be 1 (mono) or 2(stereo)
 * WaveShaperNode / AnalyserNode / GainNode / BiquadFilterNode / DelayNode : implemented
 * DynamicsCompressorNode : implemented but has a little different characteristics from Chrome's implements.
 * PannerNode : Simplified.
-Listener position should be stay default.
-Source positions are interpreted as x-z 2d coordinate (and almost meaningless in Flash fallbacking because it is monaural)
+Listener position should stay default.
+Source positions are interpreted as x-z 2d coordinate
-* ScriptProcessorNode : Implemented. input buffer size should be 1024 and under (No limitation if use output only)
+* ScriptProcessorNode : Implemented.
+Input buffer size should be 1024 and under (No limitation if use output only)
 * AudioBufferSourceNode : Implemented except for looping
-* OscillatorNode : Custom waveform is not implemented
+* OscillatorNode : Implemented except for Custom waveform
 * ConvolverNode / ChannelSplitterNode / ChannelMergerNode : Just a dummy.
 Pass-through from input to output.
 * createBuffer from ArrayBuffer supports only .wav format
 * AudioParam has no automation functions
-* Now a-rate AudioParam is controlled per sample.
 * k-rate AudioParam controls are executed only per 1024 samples frequency. a-rate AudioParams are controlled by sample.

 ## Usage

-Load the 'waapisim.js' before using the Web Audio API functions in your html.
+Load the 'waapisim.js' before using the Web Audio API functions in your script.

 `<script type="text/javascript" src="waapisim.js"></script>`

-To enable fallback to Flash, place the 'waapisim.swf' to same folder as 'waapisim.js'.
+To enable fallbacking to Flash, place the 'waapisim.swf' file to same folder as 'waapisim.js'.

 ## License
 Copyright (c) 2013 g200kg